- Explain the research process

 Getting Started: Walking to Sources

-Marvin, a college student at Any University, sits down at his computer.
-He logs in to the “Online Professor,” an interactive advice site for students.
+Marvin, a college student at Any College, sits down at his computer.
+He logs in to the “Online Professor (O-Prof),” an interactive advice site for students.
 After setting up a chat, he begins tapping the keys.

 Marvin: Hi.
 I’m a student in the physician assistant program.
 The major paper for my health and environment class is due in five weeks, and I need some advice.
 The professor says the paper has to be 6–8 pages, and I have to cite and document my sources.